comecattin/ILM/README.md

 ## PSMN
   File for submiting jobs to the PSMN on the correct node

+  Mercure is a submit script to break down in smaller simulation one big simulation.

 ## Outputs
   Test outputs of the various script done.